 You might be focusing on engaging candidates and building up your brand equity while navigating a hiring freeze.
 Or you might be ramping up hiring to face the increased demand on products or services from your company.

-In either case, we thought you or your team might find some virtual recruiting events pointers helpful, so we put together a quick starter guide to organizing recruiting events, in addition to 4 email templates that can be copy pasted right into your HTML builder.
-You'll find email examples throughout the post, and their corresponding HTML templates in a separate document linked at the end.
+In either case, we thought you might find some virtual recruiting events pointers helpful, so we put together a quick starter guide to organizing recruiting events, in addition to four email templates that you can use as inspiration.

 Getting started with virtual recruiting events

-There are a few places a recruiting team can start to move its recruiting events strategy online, but it helps to get these two questions out of the way first:
+There are a few places you can start when moving a recruiting events strategy online, but it helps to get these three questions out of the way first:

-- What were the goals of each event?
-What would success have looked like?
+- What are the goals of each event?

-- Who was the intended audience and how were you planning to reach them?
+- Who is the intended audience and how are you planning to reach them?

 From there, you can make a few decisions about the kind of technology platform you need, and the lead time necessary to properly promote the event.